 KOUBI has also collaborated with several video projects and is regularly invited as a guest

-teacher by various professional dance schools such as the Rosella Hightower School of Dance in Cannes, elsewhere in France as well as in other countries.
-The company receives financial support in France from the Limousin and PACA (Provence Côte d’Azur) regions, the cities of Brive and Cannes as well as from the French Embassy in Algeria and the Institute Français for selected international touring projects.
+teacher by various professional dance schools in France such as the Rosella Hightower School of Dance in Cannes as well as in other countries.
+The company receives financial support in France from the Limousin and PACA (Provence Côte d’Azur) regions, the cities of Brive and Cannes as well as from the French Embassy in Algeria and the Institut Français for selected international touring projects.

-Menagerie (2002) and various other projects with live music, outdoors on Cannes's world renown Croisette promenade as well as inspired by contemporary writing essays.
+In year 2000, KOUBI started developing his own work as a choreographer with collaborator Guillaume Gabriel including among others, Le Golem, Menagerie (2002) and various other projects with live music, outdoors on Cannes world renown Croisette promenade as well as inspired by contemporary writing essays.

 Of Algerian roots, HervéKOUBI grew up in the South of France where he studied both biology and dance at the University of Aix-en- Provence before graduating as a Pharmaceutical Doctor.
 After deciding to concentrate on a dancing career and graduating from the world renown Rosella Hightower School of Dance in Cannes KOUBI gained professional experience as a dancer with the Opera de Marseille as well as with Jean-Charles Gil and Jean-Christophe Paré, respectively former principal dancers with the National Ballet de Marseille and the Paris Opera Ballet, on the development of new contemporary dance projects.